Air cabin crew is an important role on all flights, with the aim of making the flying experience pleasant and safe for

-You can also check individual airline websites.
-Recruitment agencies rarely handle vacancies.
+You can also check individual airline websites for their job vacancies.

-Airlines recruit throughout the year so keep checking relevant websites regularly and make speculative applications.
+Airlines recruit throughout the year so keep checking websites regularly and make speculative applications.
 Research the airline you're interested in thoroughly and target your application accordingly.

 Each airline provides its own structured training programme for new entrants, which can vary in length depending on the airline.
 It typically lasts between four and seven weeks.

 The primary focus of the training is passenger safety, including the aircraft's safety equipment and emergency procedures, security and first aid.

-Training also involves a series of written and practical tests on specific areas such as:
+Training also involves a series of written and practical tests on areas such as: